 Compare car insurance quotes from 30+ providers in a single search.
 Start saving money today on the premiums you pay.

-Yes.
-You need car insurance even for a vehicle with a temporary licence plate sticker, but no, the car insurance won’t mirror the 10-day temporary licence plate sticker.
+You need car insurance even for a vehicle with a temporary licence plate sticker, but the car insurance won’t mirror the 10-day temporary licence plate sticker.
 A temporary licence plate sticker is intended to bridge the gap until the requirements for a regular licence plate sticker are completed.
-As a result, temporary car insurance doesn’t make sense given that longer term car insurance would be needed anyway once the regular sticker is obtained.
+As a result, you will need long-term car insurance regardless when the regular sticker is obtained.

 To learn more about registering and insuring a car in Ontario, visit the following Government of Ontario links: